 Lifting and dropping barbells, plates, kettlebells and having your body hit the floor with burpees, push ups and more, a floor has to be durable, easy to clean and safe.
 You want athletes to feel comfortable in your space, and the floor is the equipment they will use the most!
 The floor should also be comfortable to kneel down on and to stretch on, to make them as useful as possible.
 Mats with patterns on the main surface can be uncomfortable and require members to protect themselves with exercise mats for some high impact movements or stretching.

 Each tile is 1m x 1m and weighs in at 13.5 kg.
-The lighter weight makes them easier to move around, transport and install.
-Our high quality mats are 15mm (about 0.6 inch) thick.
-While most gym mats measure in at 9.5mm (3/8 inch) or 12.7mm (½ inch), 15mm mats are the thickest, premium grade mats available.
+The lighter weight makes it easier to move around, transport and install.
+Our high-quality mats are 15mm (about 0.6 inches) thick.
+While most gym mats measure in at 9.5mm (3/8 inch) or 12.7mm (½ inch), 15mm mats are the thickest, premium-grade mats available.

 While most flooring for gyms is a simple black recycled tire, Premium mats are also available in a variety of colours.
 The colour is made of virgin rubber flecks, ranging from blue, green, red, orange, to beige and brown.
 This gives a distinct vibe to a gym looking to create a unique brand that stands out from typical box gyms.

 The coloured layer of the mat is esthetically pleasing while the base layer is the shock absorbent layer.
 Imagine walking into your gym with the same colour scheme on the floor as your brand logo…